parisholley/wordpress-fantastic-elasticsearch/README.txt

 * Replace default wordpress search functionality with that of an ElasticSearch server
 * Ability to specify what data points should be indexed and what the relevancy of those points are.
 * Fall back to default wordpress search if ElasticSearch server is not responsive
+* Update ElasticSearch server when content is removed/added/unpublished

 Future Features